 - Click Next

-- Boot image update is progress
+- Boot image update is in progress.

-- Boot image is updated, Click Close
+- The boot image is updated.
+Click Close

 NOTE! – Do you have some SCCM Boot Image Update issues?
 If so, I would recommend reading the following SCCM package distribution troubleshooting guide.